-All plants need soil, right?
+All plants need soil.
 Not always.
 Epiphytes, also called "air plants," can live in the crooks of trees or along their branches.
-Mistletoe, the plant we think of as a Christmas symbol, is a considered a partial parasite.
+Mistletoe, the plant we think of as a Christmas symbol, is considered a partial parasite.

 Plant successions provide you with an endless influx of garden fruit and vegetables rather than getting your entire lettuce or summer season squash mature all simultaneously.

 Crop rotations are going to assure long-lasting soil richness and can assist you to prevent diseases as well as pests.